alvesvaren/spotify_python/README.md

-# spotify dbus
+# Spotify python

-Control your spotify client using dbus!
+Control your spotify client using an easy-to-use dbus interface!

 ## Usage